 Slowing down to observe, might be the best artistic therapy an artist gets all day, or even all week.
 There is always time to paint, and the time taken to really observe the subject will be time well spent, which is more productive and rewarding in the end!
 Of course, after all that, paint it!

-Hope to see you back next week, and as always, I would love to hear from you.
+Hope to see you back soon, and as always, I would love to hear from you.
 Please leave your comments at the end of this article.
 Until then, cheers and happy painting!